nicnacproject/.github/profile/README.md

 ## Hi there 👋

-Welcome to Nic Nac Project on Github (freeshell.de) Offering free shell services since 2002, this non-profit project is devoted to promoting internet freedom and empowering users globally.
+Welcome to Nic Nac Project on Github (freeshell.de)* Offering free shell services since 2002, this non-profit project is devoted to promoting internet freedom and empowering users globally.

-<sub>This repo org. is not part of the official project by Sebastian Krajenski at freeshell.de.</sub>

 <!--